redstoneruin/CommonSenseSocial/README.md

 ### Libraries

-Requires Botan.
+Requires OpenSSL.
 Should create a new directory called "lib" at the root of the repository.
-Then clone the Botan project, and follow the build steps for your platform.
-After building and installing Botan, the library should be linked properly when building the server and test suite.
+Then place the OpenSSL source in a folder called openssl, and follow the build steps for your platform.
+After building and installing OpenSSL, the library should be linked properly when building the server and test suite.

 ### Building